 SEC Admin Judges 'Likely Unconstitutional', NY Judge Says

-Law360, New York (August 12, 2015, 11:13 AM EDT) -- A New York federal judge on Wednesday blocked a U.S. Securities and Exchange Commission in-house case against a former Standard & Poor’s Ratings Services executive, saying the agency's process for appointing judges is "likely unconstitutional."
+By Stephanie Russell-Kraft (August 12, 2015, 11:13 AM EDT) -- A New York federal judge on Wednesday blocked a U.S. Securities and Exchange Commission in-house case against a former Standard & Poor's Ratings Services executive, saying the agency's process for appointing judges is "likely unconstitutional."

 In an order granting Barbara Duka's motion for a preliminary injunction, District Judge Richard M. Berman said Duka was likely to succeed on her claims that the SEC violated the Appointments Clause of the Constitution because its administrative judges are not hired by the agency's commissioners themselves.

 Judge Berman said he was persuaded in part by the decisions of Georgia District Judge Leigh Martin May, who...

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)

 Access to attached documents such as briefs, petitions, complaints, decisions, motions, etc.

 Create custom alerts for specific article and case topics and so much more!